4 Reasons to Use Different EHR & PM Systems

 Specialization: Get the best of both worlds

-There are valid reasons to keep doctors and bookkeepers as two independent positions.
+There are valid reasons to keep doctors and medical billers as two independent positions.
 They serve two very different essential functions, with very different skill sets.
 A patient would not ask a medical biller for a diagnosis.
 And, a biller will get accurate claims processed faster than most physicians.
 Well-run organizations use both to take advantage of what each brings to the table.
 They are masters of one specialty.

 Software works on the same principle.
-EHR packages can be excellent at many things.
+EMR packages can be excellent at many things.
 This encompasses recording medical history, prescription conflicts, and detecting symptom trends over time.
 In contrast, PM systems should be efficient at different tasks.
 These include scheduling appointments, assessing insurance coverage, and maintaining claims awaiting payment.
 Both specialties are complex and nuanced.
 By utilizing different software suites, practices get the best exclusive features of both.
 Organizations reap the benefits of getting two experts, instead of one “jack-of-all-trades.”

 Integration: No need for extra work

 A practice’s software systems should operate in the same manner.
 They should execute their purposes but stay in sync by communicating vital information.
 Today’s integration capabilities end the need to repeat tasks.
 There are standards like HL7 (Health Level Seven International).
 Data migration between systems should be seamless.
-Providers enter symptoms and diagnoses into their EHR program.
+Providers enter symptoms and diagnoses into their EMR program.
 Then practice managers should accept the data, code it, and prepare it for claims and/or billing in the PM system.

 Some software companies can be stubborn about other products’ compatibility with their own.
 Decision-makers should always ensure full integration before agreeing to a new system.
 This helps to avoid any conflicts.
-Practices don’t have to miss a beat by selecting different EHR and PM software.
+Practices don’t have to miss a beat by selecting different EMR and PM software.
 A solid integration leads to smooth sailing!

 Flexibility: Providers get the EHR and managers the PM